jdah/microcraft/README.md

 See below to build and run for yourself or try to run it out of any decent Java IDE.

+*Please note* that in order to run the .jar file directly you will need at least the Java 14 runtime installed.

 ## Building
 - Mac: `$ ./package.sh` creates `Microcraft-1.0.dmg` which contains the application MICROCRAFT.app.
 - Windows: `package.bat` creates `MICROCRAFT-1.0.exe` file which installs MICROCRAFT.exe to `C:\Program Files\MICROCRAFT`.